Kfkyyian1/bangtantv_exploration/README.md

 ## Bar Plot: Total Video Views and Likes By BTS Member
 ![1-Total Video Views and Likes by BTS Member](https://github.com/Kfkyyian1/bangtantv_exploration/assets/146427900/475cdf58-c3bd-42e4-b7c4-2b028247eb67)
 ![1-Summary Data-Screenshot 2024-02-13 at 2 00 04 PM](https://github.com/Kfkyyian1/bangtantv_exploration/assets/146427900/36fdb83e-447e-4c23-b6d9-ae77c51c576f) <br>
-Based on the summary dataframe above (arranged by total views in descending order), we can observe that:
+Based on the barplot and summary dataframe above (arranged by total views in descending order), we can observe that:
 1. Jungkook (JK) emerges as the highest contributor, boasting the highest count of uploaded videos, along with commanding the top position in both total views and likes.
 This indicates not only a consistent output of content but also a significant and engaged audience.
 2. V stands out prominently as the second-highest contributor in terms of total views, likes, and comments.
 Remarkably, V achieves this with a comparatively lower count of uploaded videos, underscoring the exceptional engagement and impact of each video.
 3. Jimin secures the third position across all major metrics—total views, likes, and comments.
 This consistency suggests a substantial and engaged viewership, contributing to the overall success of the channel.